Path Integral Sampler: a stochastic control approach for sampling: Path Integral Sampler

 \subsection{Optimal control policy and sampler}

 \textbf{Optimal Policy Representation:} Consider the sampling strategy from a given target density by simulating SDE in \cref{eq:sde} under optimal control.
-Even though the optimal policy is given in \cref{eq:pi-u}, only in rare case it has an analytic closed-form.
+Even though the optimal policy is characterized by \cref{eq:pi-u}, only in rare case (Gaussian target distribution) it has an analytic closed-form.

 For more general target distributions, we can instead evaluate the value function \cref{eq:pi-phi} via empirical samples using Monte Carlo.
 The approach is essentially importance sampling whose proposal distribution is the uncontrolled dynamics.
 However, this approach has two drawbacks.
 First, it is known that the estimation variance can be intolerably high when the proposal distribution is not close enough to the target distribution~\citep{mackay2003information}.
-Second, even if the variance is acceptable, without a good proposal, the required samples size increases exponentially with dimension, which prevents the algorithm from being used in high or even medium dimension problem~\citep{au2003important}.
+Second, even if the variance is acceptable, without a good proposal, the required samples size increases exponentially with dimension, which prevents the algorithm from being used in high or even medium dimension settings~\citep{neal2001annealed}.

 To overcome the above shortcomings, we parameterize the control policy with a neural network $\bu_{\theta}$.
 We seek a control policy that minimizes the cost